latekvo/ResearchChain/README.md

 - click `save`, the database should be immediately available
 - there, you'll see connection statistics as well as the entire schema

+### GPU offloading

+Automatic GPU offloading is built into Research Chain, but requires `nvidia-container-toolkit` to be installed in order to share hardware GPU resources with the containers.

 #### Other notes

 - The default models can be seen in the `core/models/configurations` folder.<br>